xh3b4sd/rescue/README.md

 	// delay of a couple of seconds.
 	Cron *Cron `json:"cron,omitempty"`

+	// Gate allows to trigger tasks after a set of dependencies finished
+	// processing.
+Consider task template x and many tasks y, where x is waiting
+	// for all y tasks to be finished in order to be triggered.
+Task template x
+	// would define the following label keys in Task.Gate, all provided with the
+	// initial value waiting.
+	//
+	//     y.api.io/leaf-0    waiting
+	//     y.api.io/leaf-1    deleted
+	//     y.api.io/leaf-2    waiting
+	//
+	// Below are then all the many tasks y, each defining their own unique label
+	// key in Task.Meta with value trigger.
+	//
+	//     y.api.io/leaf-0    trigger
+	//     y.api.io/leaf-1    trigger
+	//     y.api.io/leaf-2    trigger
+	//
+	// Inside the Task.Gate of task template x, the initial value waiting will be
+	// set to the value deleted as soon as any of the respective tasks y is being
+	// deleted after successful task execution.
+	Gate *Gate `json:"gate,omitempty"`

 	// Meta contains task specific information defined by the user.
 Any worker
 	// should be able to identify whether they are able to execute on a task
 	// successfully, given the task metadata.
 Upon task creation, certain metadata